HoboChen/hoboreadpapers/distributed-system.md

 1. Reduce worker reads the intermediate data, and it sorts it by the intermediate keys.
 1. For each unique key encountered, it passes the key and the corresponding set of intermediate values to the user's Reduce function.
 The output is to append to the final output file for this reduce partition.
 1. When all map tasks and reduce tasks have been completed, the MapReduce job finished.

+#### Fault Tolerance

+worker:

+1. heart beat to check whether worker lives
+1. reduce worker renames its temporary output file to final output file **atomically**
+1. re-excuted produces the same output; map tasks are re-executed, but reduce tasks not
+1. after re-executing one map task, all the reduce workers would be notified

+master:

+1. simply assume that master will not fail, but write checkpoints periodically

+#### Backup Tasks

+When a MapReduce opeartion is close to completion, the master schedules backup executions of the remaining *in-progress* tasks.

+### Refinements

+TODO

+- MapReduce要求map, reduce均无后效性
+- 无后效性的函数只需重复执行即可，错误处理变得异常简单

 ## [Bigtable: A Distributed Storage System for Structured Data](http://static.usenix.org/event/osdi06/tech/chang/chang.pdf)